Honors College Curriculum (starting Catalog Year 2019-2020)

 Starting in their first semesters on campus, Honors College students are challenged to identify, articulate, and evaluate multiple perspectives on questions of cultural, scientific, or global significance and to consider evidence that broadens their understanding and challenges their beliefs.

 The Honors College inquiry-driven curriculum provides exceptionally motivated students with an alternative to the Mason Core and allows students increased opportunities to pursue minors and other individual interests such as extended research.
 Students may also take honors sections of selected major courses as well as upper division courses offered by the Honors College.
 Beyond the Honors College requirements, students must satisfy all requirements of their college and major and Mason undergraduate program requirements for admissions, residency, credit hours, quality, and upper level credits.

-Students must take a minimum of 12 credits of HNRS courses from the Honors College at Mason.
-Students must also complete the Foundations, Inquiry in the Arts, Humanities, & Social Sciences, Civic Engagement and Multi-Disciplinary Challenges requirements.
+In order to graduate from the Honors College, students must take a minimum of 12 credits of HNRS courses from the Honors College while at Mason.
+Most students will require more credits than this to complete all Honors College requirements: students must complete the Foundations, Inquiry in the Arts, Humanities, & Social Sciences, Civic Engagement and Multi-Disciplinary Challenges requirements.